splunk/splunk-ansible/docs/ADVANCED.md

 The dynamic inventory script will assign the value of `SPLUNK_HOSTNAME` if defined or `socket.getfqdn()` to the <!-- {% raw %} -->`{{ splunk.hostname }}`<!-- {% endraw %} --> Ansible variable, which will be used to init search head cluster member. `SPLUNK_SEARCH_HEAD_URL` will be used as the `--server_list` argument of search cluster captain bootstrap command, and it requires that each member in `--server_list` must be exactly the same as the <!-- {% raw %} -->`{{ splunk.hostname }}`<!-- {% endraw %} --> specified earlier.

 To be consistent, we suggest passing in the environment variables `SPLUNK_SEARCH_HEAD_CAPTAIN_URL`, `SPLUNK_INDEXER_URL` and `SPLUNK_DEPLOYER_URL` with fully qualified domain names as well.

+### Debug output

+The inventory script can emit the resolved inventory for troubleshooting. `--write-to-file` writes `/opt/container_artifact/ansible_inventory.json`, and `--write-to-stdout` prints the current variables as YAML.

+Known credential values are redacted from both, including credentials supplied as `splunk.conf` stanza settings.
+Redaction covers a fixed set of recognised credential names only - the output may still contain secrets under names outside that set, as well as non-secret configuration such as service URIs, hostnames, cluster labels, and object store paths.
+Treat these artifacts as internal and review them before sharing.

 ## Defaults
 For security purposes, we do not ship with a standard `default.yml`.
 However, it is a required component when running these Ansible playbooks in this codebase.
 This file can be created manually, but for a quick shortcut you can run: